scriptituk/xfade-easing/README.md

 # Easing and extensions for FFmpeg Xfade filter
-### Standard easings &bull; CSS easings &bull; transpiled GL Transitions &bull; custom expressions
+### Standard easings &bull; CSS easings &bull; transpiled GLSL transitions &bull; custom expressions
 ## Summary

-This project is a port of standard easing equations, CSS easings and many [GL Transitions](#gl-transitions) for use in tandem with easing or alone.
+This project is a port of standard easing equations, CSS easings and many [GLSL transitions](#glsl-transitions) for use in tandem with easing or alone.
 The easing expressions can be used for other filters besides xfade.

 <img src="assets/xfade-easing.gif" alt="Summary" align="right">